We're an affiliate

 A pup mother may then wean her little canines by spitting up her food for them to eat.
 Some pet parents may be concerned about this action but it is a natural maternal function in dogs.

-You can help wean your little furry pals by introducing puppy milk replacers by placing them in a flat bowl and mixing it with equal parts of water.
+You can help wean your little furry pals by introducing puppy milk replacers by placing them in a flat bowl and mixing them with equal parts of water.

 Most veterinarians do not recommend using goat milk or cow’s milk since they do not provide the right nutrition for dogs and may end up causing digestive problems.